urwrstkn8mare/galaxy-riot-integration/README.md

 ## Usage

 It's pretty simple.
 Just unzip the file from [releases](https://github.com/urwrstkn8mare/gog-riot-integration/releases) and place the folder in `%LOCALAPPDATA%\GOG.com\Galaxy\plugins\installed`.
+Make sure to delete any other versions of this plugin first and quit GOG Galaxy.

 ## Known Issues